Foster Care and Adoption in Cyprus: Requirements, Process and How to Apply

 - Initial contact with your district SWS office.

-- Document submission -- criminal record, medical certificate, proof of income, family status certificate.
+- Document submission -- criminal record, medical certificate, and proof of income; identity or family-status documents may also be requested depending on the case.

 - Home study -- a social worker conducts multiple home visits and interviews with all household members.

-- Training -- mandatory seminars on child trauma, attachment, and the foster care system.
+- Training -- seminars on child trauma, attachment, and the foster care system.

 - Approval -- a committee decision, followed by registration in the approved foster parent registry.